ParaStation/psmpi/mpich2/modules/ucx/docs/source/index.rst

 *******

-Unified Communication X (UCX) is an `award winning <https://losalamosreporter.com/2019/11/07/nine-los-alamos-national-laboratory-projects-win-rd-100-awards>`_, optimized production proven communication framework for modern, high-bandwidth and low-latency networks.
+Unified Communication X (UCX) is an `award winning <https://losalamosreporter.com/2019/11/07/nine-los-alamos-national-laboratory-projects-win-rd-100-awards>`_, optimized production-proven communication framework for modern, high-bandwidth and low-latency networks.

-UCX exposes a set of abstract communication primitives which utilize the best of available hardware resources and offloads.
-These include RDMA (InfiniBand and RoCE), TCP, GPUs, shared Memory, and network atomic operations.
+UCX exposes a set of abstract communication primitives that utilize the best of available hardware resources and offloads.
+These include RDMA (InfiniBand and RoCE), TCP, GPUs, shared memory, and network atomic operations.

 UCX facilitates rapid development by providing a high-level API, masking the low-level details, while maintaining high-performance and scalability.